Philadelphia Criminal Arraignment Lawyer

 The preliminary arraignment is not an opportunity for the government to ask the defendant questions about the crimes with which the defendant is charged.
 Rather, the defendant will learn of the charges against him/her and bail will be set.

-In fact, it is not a good idea for you to speak with the prosecution or police without first seeking advice from a seasoned defense attorney, since your words have no chance of helping you and certainly can hurt you.
+In fact, it is not a good idea for you to speak with the prosecution or police without first seeking advice from a seasoned Philadelphia criminal arraignment attorney, since your words have no chance of helping you and certainly can hurt you.
 At the preliminary arraignment stage, an experienced attorney is a crucial advocate for the defendant’s release on bail and in advocating for low or no bail.

 After the defendant is placed under arrest, the defendant will typically await preliminary arraignment in a holding cell inside the police district.
 The time the defendant waits in custody for a preliminary arraignment depends on several factors: in which county the arrest occurred, the time of day, and the number of people waiting to be processed.
 Each county has different procedures in conducting a preliminary arraignment.